Sanjay Dutt: 1993 Bombay bombings case

-On 31 July 2007, Dutt was cleared of the charges relating to the Mumbai blast; however, the TADA court sentenced Dutt to six years' rigorous imprisonment under Arms act for illegal possession of weapons.
+On 31 July 2007, the Special TADA Court acquitted Dutt of the charges relating to the Mumbai blast; however, the TADA court sentenced Dutt to six years' rigorous imprisonment under Arms act for illegal possession of AK-56 weapon.
 According to The Guardian, "The actor claimed he feared for his life after the notorious 'Black Friday' bombings, which were allegedly staged by Mumbai's Muslim-dominated mafia in retaliation for deadly Hindu-Muslim clashes a few months earlier.
 But the judge rejected this defence and also refused bail."
 Dutt was returned to at the Arthur Road Jail and soon after moved to the Yerawada Central Jail in Pune.
 Dutt appealed against the sentence and was granted interim bail on 20 August 2007 until such time as the TADA court provided him with a copy of its judgement.
 On 22 October 2007 Dutt was back in jail but again applied for bail.
 On 27 November 2007, Dutt was granted bail by the Supreme Court.

-On 21 March 2013 the Supreme Court upheld the verdict but shortened the sentence to five years' imprisonment.
+On 21 March 2013 the Supreme Court upheld the verdict but shortened the sentence to five years' imprisonment, counting in term served.
 Dutt was given a month to surrender before the authorities.

-Dutt has said that "I am not a politician but I belong to a political family."
-He was persuaded by a close friend to contest the 2009 Lok Sabha elections as a candidate for the Samajwadi Party, but withdrew when the court refused to suspend his conviction.
-He was then appointed General Secretary of the Samajwadi Party, leaving that post in December 2010.
-In March 2013 the Supreme Court upheld Dutt's five-year sentence, 18 months of which he already spent in jail during the trial.
 He was given four weeks to surrender to the authorities, the court having refused to release him on probation due to the severity of the offence.

-On 10 May, the Supreme Court rejected Dutt's review petition for the reconsideration of his conviction and asked him to surrender on the stipulated date. on 14 May, Dutt withdrew the mercy plea and surrendered to the Mumbai Police on 16 May 2013.
+On 10 May, the Supreme Court rejected Dutt's review petition for the reconsideration of his conviction and asked him to surrender on the stipulated date.
+On 14 May, Dutt withdrew the mercy plea and surrendered to the Mumbai Police on 16 May 2013.
 Just before the surrender, the Mumbai jail authority got an anonymous letter threatening Dutt's life.
 Dutt filed an appeal to allow him to surrender before entering Yerwada Central Jail.
 Later, Dutt withdrew this request too.
 He was paroled from 21 December 2013.
 The parole was extended three times until March 2014, raising concern in Bombay High Court and a proposal from the Government of Maharashtra to amend the law of parole.
 He returned to Yerwada Central Jail after his parole ended.
 Dutt was out on a two weeks' furlough granted by the Yerwada Central Jail authorities on 24 December.
 He was subsequently incarcerated in Yerwada Central Jail, to complete his jail term.
 He was released from there on 25 February 2016 after serving his sentence.